mikahanninen/powerautomate-robocorp/README.md

 This method can be used to launch Robocorp Process via API with Power Automate custom connector.

 Import attached JSON file as a custom connector into Power Automate.

+Add `New Custom Connector` in Power Automate with option `Update From OpenAPI URL` and give as URL to RAW Github file URL: https://raw.githubusercontent.com/mikahanninen/powerautomate-robocorp/main/Robocorp-Process-API.swagger.json

 Connector contains at the moment two actions:

 - Trigger Process with single workitem
 - Trigger Process with multiple workitems
+- Create Input Work Item
+- Get Work Item
+- List Robot Run Artifacts
+- Get a Robot Artifact

 Difference between actions is that process with single workitem expects `body` content as a dictionary and will launch 1 Process step run in the Robocorp Control Room with the given input work item.